uq-seven-up/neverland/README.md

 `./build.sh`

 ## Day to Day development.
 All the usual commands that you can find on the web for working with react / typescript application created with the create-react tool should work.
-Just remeber the project is configured to use YARN and not NPM and we are using the YARN workspaces feature to afford us the ability to easily share private packages.
+Just remember that the project is configured to use YARN and not NPM and we are using the YARN workspaces feature to afford us the ability to easily share private packages.

+### A typical workflow for a coding session is:
+(Windows user should use scripts that end in .bat instead of .sh)

+* Get the lastest changes from the team: `git pull`
+* Build any changes to common packages: `./build.sh`
+* Start the local mongo db docker container: `./start_mongo.sh`
+* Start the server:
+  `cd ./packages/server`
+  `yarn dev`
+* Start the mobile client:
+  `cd ./packages/client-mobile`
+  `yarn start`
+* Start the screen application:
+  `cd ./packages/client-screen`
+  `yarn start`
+* The application should now be running.

+### Note:
+When working on the game component there is no need to run the client-screen.
+Also, code changes to the playground application will not show in the client-screen until the code has been integrated.
+See the readme file in the playground project.

+For quick testing of the game a local player can be launched directly in the client-screen without requiring the mobile client.

+To add the debug player click on the game to start the game.
+Then press 1 to add a debug player.
+The debug player can be controlled with the cursor keys. (note diagonals do not work with the debug player.)

 ## Changing code inside of the common-* packages
 For code changes to common packages to be available the changes packages must be rebuilt.